 2. River Li, Guangxi Province

-Those who crave peace of mind and relaxation should head to the Guangxi Zhuang Autonomous Region.
-The River Li, which flows through Guilin town, is famous for its picturesque nature.
+If you crave some peace of mind and relaxation then you should head to the River Li in Guangxi Zhuang Autonomous Region.
+It flows through Guilin town and it’s famous for its picturesque nature.

-The backdrop of the surrounding karst mountains makes it not only one of the most beautifu natural landmarks in china but also one of the most unique sceneries in the world.
+The backdrop of the surrounding karst mountains makes it not only one of the most beautiful natural landmarks in China but also one of the most unique sceneries in the world.

 This is a stretch of about 80 kilometers where the river meanders peacefully within caves and different rock formations.